taolicd/taolicd.github.io/_posts/2023-04-13-tech-writer-core-competencies.md

 ## My two cents

-GPT 4 is more comprehensive and cohesive.
-Both ChatGPT and Bard provided a solid summary of the key competencies required for technical writers to survive and thrive in the age of generative AI.

-ChatGPT was able to generate more versions of the answers while Bard only gave me three versions.
-I like ChatGPT's answer better because it is more succinct and to the point while Bard's answer is more cliche and sounds more like from a template.

-Which answer do you like better?
+I like Claude's answer the best.
+Which answer do you like the most?